-It is common to experience diminished (or loss of) skin sensation in areas that have had surgery (upper arm, armpit).
-It is rare to experience permanent changes in sensation in the hands and forearms after brachioplasty, but it is possible.
-Diminished (or complete loss of) skin sensation may not totally resolve after brachioplasty.
-There is a small risk of motor nerve injury which may result in impairment of upper extremity/hand function.
+It is common to experience diminished (or loss of) skin sensation in areas that have had surgery.
+It is rare to experience permanent changes in sensation, but is possible.
+Diminished (or complete loss of) skin sensation may not totally resolve after surgery.
+There is a risk of motor nerve injury, which may result in impairment of extremity/regional function.